StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

     # Bash commands
     echo Hello World!

 The first line of the script tells the cluster to use the bash shell.
 The lines prefixed with `#SBATCH` are not comments, but are the syntax to pass parameters to the sbatch command.
 The line `# Bash commands` is a comment, and below that is that we used in the original bash script.
-So, in the slurm script, which we shall name `test.slurm`, we list: 1) the shell we wish to use, 2) the sbatch parameters and 3) the contents of the bash script.
-To run the slurm script enter:
+So, in the slurm script, which we shall name `test.slurm`, we list:

+1. the shell we wish to use

+2. the sbatch parameters

+2) the contents of the bash script.

+To run the slurm script, enter:

     sbatch test.slurm

 ### A note on exit codes
 At various points when using the cluster, you may see the term "exit code" reported.
 What does this mean?

 Well, when a job finishes it will be assigned an exit code which reports whether a job completed successfully or whether there was some kind of error.
 To assist with debugging, different classes of errors are usually assigned different exit codes.
-But all you need to know is that an exit code of 0 means the job completed successfully, while any other exit code denotes some kind of error.
+But all you need to know for now is that an exit code of 0 means the job completed successfully, while any other exit code denotes some kind of error.

 #### `sacct`
-The sacct command provides information on the resources used when running a job.
+The `sacct` command provides information on the resources used when running a job.
 It takes as input the job id (which is included in the the Slurm `*.out` filename).

     sacct -j [job id]